 US-ELTP NOIRLab Team

-Beth Willman is the Project Director.
+Richard Green is the Interim Project Director.
 The Project Director (PD) has overall leadership responsibility for the execution of the work and for meeting the science requirements within schedule and budget.
 The PD is responsible for setting the strategic vision and priorities for the project.
 They act as the main point of contact with NSF, AURA Corporate, and the NOIRLab Director’s Office and represent the program in both internal and external committees and in public settings.

 Steven Berukoff is the Project Manager.
 The Project Manager (PM) is responsible for managing the execution of all programmatic activities, including developing and managing the project budget, schedule, scope, and risk; closely collaborating with program and technical teams at TMT and GMT; interfacing with other NOIRLab programs such as Rubin, Gemini, and CSDC; and representing the US-ELTP to stakeholder groups in reviews and other venues.
 Given his experience and background, Steve also guides the development of the US-ELTP software and system architecture, defines and implements related engineering practices, and supports assuring the scientific and operational viability of the engineered systems.